Ahmed-Fathy-DA-ACC/Graduation_Project_Traffic-Safety-and-Accidents-Observatory-in-Egypt/README.md

 - Supported decision-making through statistical insights.

 ### Microsoft Excel
-- Cleaned and prepared raw datasets for analysis.
 - Handled missing values, duplicates, and inconsistencies.
-- Used advanced formulas, Pivot Tables, and charts for analysis.
 - Applied Power Query for data extraction and transformation (ETL).
 - Built data models using Power Pivot and defined relationships.
 - Designed interactive dashboards for reporting insights.